bryce-hoehn/WikiScroll/README.md

 - Modern React Native development practices
 - Combining theory of information organization with practical interaction design

-The app is functional but has not been thoroughly tested.
+The app is functional but not been thoroughly tested.
 Consider it a work in progress and a learning exercise.

 ## Features